orthoseg/orthoseg/docs/ref_config_project.rst

 .. confval:: train.nb_epoch_with_freeze
    :type: ``int``
-   :default: ``3``
+   :default: ``5``

    Number of epochs to train with the pretrained layers frozen.

    Keeps pretrained layers intact, which is useful for the first few (2-10) epochs when big adjustments are made to the untrained layers of the network.
-For architectures with pretrained weigts available for the entire model, the default (3) is a good value.
-For architectures with pretrained weights only for the encoder, covergence is and values up to 20 can be useful.
-Training is also 20% faster during these epochs.
+For architectures with pretrained weights available for the entire model, the default (5) is often sufficient.
+For architectures with pretrained weights only for the encoder, covergence is slower and values up to 20 can be useful.
+Training is also 20% faster during the epochs with frozen layers.

 .. confval:: train.max_epoch
    :type: ``int``